microsoft/MLOS/source/Examples/SmartCache/README.md

     > To just build `SmartCache` and `Mlos.Agent.Server`, execute the following: \
     > `make -C source/Examples/SmartCache && make -C source/Mlos.Agent.Server`

-4. For a `Release` build, the relevant output will be at:
+4. For a `Release` build (the default), the relevant output will be at:

     - `Mlos.Agent.Server`: